aliehs111/e-commerce-back-end/README.md

   * [Email](#email)

  ## Installation
  Be sure to be running Node.js on your machine.
-This repo can be cloned, when the file is opened in a code editor, open an integrated terminal, use mysql to create the schema (type source db/schema.sql).
+This repo can be cloned; when the file is opened in a code editor, open an integrated terminal, use mysql to create the schema (type source db/schema.sql).
 Then exit mysql and use the CLI to seed the database (npm run seed).
 The npm start.
 Use Insomnia to test the functions.
-If you will be modifying code, then use npm watch rather than npm start so you don't have to stop/start the terminal.
+If you will be modifying code, then use "npm watch" rather than "npm start" so you don't have to stop/start the terminal.
  ## Usage
- To application requires all four CRUD operations; CREATE (POST http request), READ (GET http request), UPDATE (PUT http request) and DELETE (DELETE http request).
-So it would be a good resource for a student to evaluate to learn more about CRUD operations and how they are hanled as http requests.
+ The application requires all four CRUD operations; CREATE (POST http request), READ (GET http request), UPDATE (PUT http request) and DELETE (DELETE http request).
+So it would be a good resource for a student to evaluate to learn more about CRUD operations and how they are handled as http requests.
  ## Tests
- Use Insomnia to test the code.
+ Insomnia is a good way to test the code.
 Use localhost:3001 or change the code to your preferred url.
  ## License
  This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.
  ## Github Repository